ebuddj/2020-covid19stories/README.md

 **Live demo** https://ebuddj.github.io/2020-covid19stories/

-## Share of Covid-19 stories on News Exchange
+## Share of Covid-19 stories on News Exchange (EBU)

+This is an EBU internal project to show how much Covid-19 related content was shared via the News Exchange during the outbreak.
+The animation and the technology can be used by the members.

 **Sources**
 *